Sample-Efficient Optimisation over the Outputs of Generative Models: Experiments

-Our methodology acts on latent variables only, and so is agnostic to the generative model.
-As such, it can be applied to any model for any type of data, provided the latent variable follows the appropriate distribution or can be mapped to such a distribution via a transport map, see Section~\ref{sec:methodology}.
-We illustrate this in Figure~\ref{fig:image_grid} and Figure~\ref{fig:audio/video} with surrogate latent spaces for images, video, audio, and proteins, respectively.
-The formed spaces are smooth, low-dimensional, and still retain high generative quality.
+Our methodology acts on latent variables only and applies to any continuous-variable generative model with a latent distribution amenable to interpolation (Appendix~\ref{appendix:non_gaussian}).
+We illustrate this on images and proteins (Figures~\ref{fig:image_grid},~\ref{fig:protein_optimisation}) and on audio and video in Figure~\ref{fig:audio/video} (see Appendix~\ref{appendix:modalities}).
+The formed spaces are smooth, low-dimensional, and retain full generative quality.